-Caroline comes full circle in the Northwest Straits Initiative, having spent six years managing programs for the Northwest Straits Commission and four on the Jefferson MRC.
-A self-professed aficionado of sharks, natural history dioramas, and Washington wines, she previously spent more than a decade in the nonprofit sector, much of it as External Relations Director with Pacific Marine Conservation Council.
-Caroline is a passionate advocate for community-based conservation, and has served on a variety of regional advisory boards and committees.
-She holds extensive at-sea experience and studied marine sciences at Memorial University of Newfoundland and the University of Maine.
+I come full circle in the Northwest Straits Initiative, having spent six years managing programs for the Northwest Straits Commission and four on the Jefferson MRC.
+I'm a self-professed aficionado of sharks, natural history dioramas, and Washington wines, and previously spent more than a decade in the nonprofit sector, much of it as External Relations Director with Pacific Marine Conservation Council.
+I am a passionate advocate for community-based conservation, and have served on a variety of regional advisory boards and committees.
+I hold extensive at-sea experience and studied marine sciences at Memorial University of Newfoundland and the University of Maine.

-Lisa manages shoreline restoration projects on behalf of the Foundation and MRCs.
-She was formerly the Restoration Manager for the Washington State Department of Natural Resources.
-She has worked on restoration projects around the region and was key to successful implementation of the Northwest Straits Initiative's creosote debris removal program and an important partner on many nearshore projects.
+I manage shoreline restoration projects on behalf of the Foundation and MRCs, and I was formerly the Restoration Manager for the Washington State Department of Natural Resources.
+I've worked on restoration projects around the region and was key to successful implementation of the Northwest Straits Initiative's creosote debris removal program and an important partner on many nearshore projects.

 Marine Projects Manager

-Jason manages the Derelict Fishing Gear Program and Shoreline Restoration Monitoring.
-Prior to joining the Foundation, Jason worked for six years in commercial fisheries management.
-Jason gained extensive field experience in the West Coast Groundfish Observer Program, and was a key component to the successful start of the IFQ Catch Monitor Program.
-In addition to a busy professional life, he is an active volunteer devoting time to community outreach and environmental stewardship programs.
+I manage the Derelict Fishing Gear Program and Shoreline Restoration Monitoring.
+Prior to joining the Foundation, I worked for six years in commercial fisheries management, this helped me gain extensive field experience in the West Coast Groundfish Observer Program, and was a key component to the successful start of the IFQ Catch Monitor Program.
+In addition to a busy professional life, I'm an active volunteer devoting time to community outreach and environmental stewardship programs.